cloud-native-toolkit/multi-tenancy-gitops/doc/datapower-recipe.md

 # Deploy [DataPower Gateway](https://www.ibm.com/products/datapower-gateway)

-This recipe is for deploying the DataPower Gateway in a single namespace (i.e. `validation-flow-migration`):
+This recipe is for deploying the DataPower Gateway in a single namespace (i.e. `tools`):

 ### Infrastructure - Kustomization.yaml
 1. Edit the Infrastructure layer `${GITOPS_PROFILE}/1-infra/kustomization.yaml`, un-comment the following lines, commit and push the changes and synchronize the `infra` Application in the ArgoCD console.